magento/merchdocs/src/payment-services/order-payment-status.md

 ## View statuses

+By default, 30 days of order payment statuses are shown in the grid.

 Scroll to the left and right to view [order payment status information](#column-descriptions), including order date, authorized date, invoiced, shipped, pay status, and more.

+The number of rows returned in a search, or shown in the default 30 days of order payment statuses, are shown above the Order payment status view grid alongside the Order dates calendar selector filter.

 ## Download order payment statuses